 I suspect that Donald Trump used language that people understood while Hilary Clinton, who has spent her entire adult life inside the political bubble, was incapable of divorcing herself from the language structures of a small elite.

-The lesson here is that it doesn’t always matter how good or bad the content of your message is, if you don’t have access to the language of your audience you’re screwed.
+The lesson here is that it doesn’t always matter how good or bad the content of your message is, if you don’t have access to the language of your audience, then you’re screwed.